batcoder-1/To-Do-List/Readme.md

 # 📝 ToDo App

-This is a React-based ToDo application that helps you manage your tasks efficiently while✨
+This is a React-based ToDo application that helps you manage your tasks efficiently.✨

 👉 [Click here to view the live app](https://batcoder-1.github.io/To-Do-List/)